-- The scheme results in reduced access to home / amenities / school (89) - that they feel negative about the existing scheme (see Table 4-2), the results for their most frequently mentioned themes for feeling negative towards the scheme are shown in Figure 4-3.
+- The scheme results in reduced access to home / amenities / school (89) - 4.1.8 150 of those who live within the scheme boundary stated that they feel negative about the existing scheme (see Table 4-2), the results for their most frequently mentioned themes for feeling negative towards the scheme are shown in Figure 4-3.
 The most frequently mentioned themes for those who live within the scheme boundary are that the scheme results in more traffic / congestion on the main road / wider road network (131), it also results in more pollution (73) and that is makes the area more dangerous (72).